saghelani/moneyexchange/README.md

 The application has been developed using a TDD approach and using the DropWizard framework.

+The application is able to support concurrent requests, as all changes to the database are made using their own local Hibernate sessions by using the @UnitOfWork annotation.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.